 If any of you have ever wanted to know how to make a Thai flower garland then this post is definitely one for you.
 I’m sure most readers who have visited Thailand and have stopped at traffic lights in a car or bus, have viewed the scene shown in the top photograph.
 Thai flower garland sellers patrol the busiest traffic light sections in cities and large towns, and when the lights hit red, the garland seller weaves through stationary vehicles touting the garlands to anyone who shows the tiniest hint of interest.
 But how do you make a Thai flower garland?

 The origins and use of flower garlands in Thailand

-Large necklace shaped garlands are given as a welcome to long-seen friends and are also a symbol of good luck to a bride and groom at a traditional Thai wedding.
-They are also presented to high-ranking officialdom at public spectacles as a welcome and thank you for their presence at an important event.
+Large necklace shaped garlands are given as a welcome to long-forgotten friends, and are also a symbol of good luck to a bride and groom at a traditional Thai wedding.
+They are also presented to high-ranking officialdom at public spectacles, as a welcome and thank you for their presence at an important event.

 How to make a Thai flower garland

 You make the two individual chains of the uba by piercing the needle through flowers onto a cotton thread.
-The polystyrene balls and dok ruk are used to decorate and gap the flowers as and when.
+The polystyrene balls, and dok ruk, are used to decorate and gap the flowers, as and when.

 Phuang malai are also made bracelet style, again with at least two tails and these really are beautifully created, yet simple to make flower adornments.
-The method in making them is identical, although you may need two sacks of patience to produce these lovely works of art.
+The method in making them is the same, although you may need two sacks of patience to produce these lovely works of art.
 The ones in this photograph will have ribbon added and are sold individually.

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via my RSS feed…… You can also join Beyond The Mango Juice on Facebook by clicking on the link here.

-© 2012 – 2013, Martyn.
+© 2012 – 2014, Martyn.
 All rights reserved.